-- Offer specialized lectures, courses and study programs within sustainability
+- Offer more specialized lectures, courses and study programmes within sustainability.

-- Continue with research that will promote our common grasp of the role of corporations, business dynamics and our fellow understanding of sustainable economics and values
+- Continue with research that improves our understanding of the vital role corporations, business dynamics and economics play in reaching the sustainability goals.

-- Promote academic freedom and defend teachers’ and professors’ human rights throughout the world through our membership in the «Scholars at Risk (SAR)» network
+- Promote academic freedom and defend lecturers’ and researchers’ human rights globally through our membership in the «Scholars at Risk (SAR)» network.

 ESG Reporting – Why success stories are no longer enough

 New EU rules mean companies must report on the good, the bad and the ugly.

 What Innovation History Reveals About Our Green Future

 If history is any indication, an unstoppable wave of competitive innovations is heading our way…